 Security and freedom to invest

-The Combined Plan offers security through the defined benefit portion and freedom of investment choice with the defined contribution portion.
+The Combined Plan offers security through the defined benefit portion and the ability to make investment decisions that come with the defined contribution portion.

-The defined benefit portion of the Combined Plan offers security because your retirement income is based on a formula that includes your final average salary and years of service, and is not subject to the ups and down of the market.
+The defined benefit portion of the Combined Plan offers security because your retirement income is based on a formula that includes your final average salary and years of service and is not subject to investment gains and losses.

-OPERS Investment professionals manage the investment of your employer contributions.
-And your monthly payment will last throughout your retirement, which can make budgeting for retirement a whole lot easier.
+OPERS investment professionals manage the investment of your employer contributions.
+And your monthly payment will last throughout your lifetime, which can make budgeting for retirement a whole lot easier.
 You can even take a reduced payment to make sure your spouse will be taken care of if you pass away.

 The defined contribution portion gives you the freedom and flexibility to manage your member contributions.
-Your eventual benefit is based on the amount you contributed and is affected by expenses, investment gains and losses, and annuity factors, such as your retirement age.
+Your benefit is based on the amount you contributed and is affected by expenses, investment gains and losses, and annuity factors, such as your retirement age.